kbaird/Fate-XSLT/characters/XiaoJiahuo/jadepunk_gm_plans.md

 - One of her goons is captured by Chen and Steffan, brought back to the Blooming Lotus for questioning.

-## Terminal Strip

-A neighborhood in Kausao City just southwest of the westernmost High Port tower, at the intersection of the Aerish, Kaiyumi, and Túyàngan areas.

-- _The Blooming Lotus_ is here.
+### 2016-09-10 TODO
+- Onboard Mike
+- Figure out the captured goon and what he knows
+- The drug-induced murders in _[Terminal Strip]_
   - Series of murders around Kausao City, all in Lower Middle Class to Middle Class neighborhoods (where drone pilots would live)
     - 1st one in [Terminal Strip], but not all
   - Maybe some suspects caught by local Vigilance Committees
     - except they're innocent, typical VC frameup of enemies
     - one is actually guilty, worked as a drone pilot 3 jobs ago

+## Terminal Strip

+A neighborhood in Kausao City just southwest of the westernmost High Port tower, at the intersection of the Aerish, Kaiyumi, and Túyàngan areas.

+- _The Blooming Lotus_ is here.

 ### PCs